 Field Trips: Field trips are taken to expand the child's horizon.
-Whenever possible, a bus will be chartered or we will use parent drivers.
-Written parental permission will be required in order for a child to be allowed to participate on a field trip.
+While we hope they are also fun, fun is not their primary purpose.
+Whenever possible, a bus will be chartered, or we will use parent drivers.
+Written parental permission will be required for a child to be allowed to participate on a field trip.
 Field trips are a part of the regular school day and students are expected to participate unless they are absent for reasons of illness.